rpaschoal/ng-chat/README.md

 * [localization]<Localization>: Contract defining all text that is rendered by this component.
 Supply your own object for full text localization/customization.
 Supplying this setting will override all  other localization settings.

 __Events__
-* (onUserChatClicked)<User>: Event emitted every time a user is clicked on the chat window and a new chat window is opened.
+* (onUserClicked)<User>: Event emitted every time a user is clicked on the chat window and a new chat window is opened.
 * (onUserChatOpened)<User>: Event emitted every time a chat window is opened, regardless if it was due to a user click on the friends list or via new message received.
 * (onUserChatClosed)<User>: Event emitted every time a chat window is closed.